-Outside the window the street lights gleamed off the small lagoons randomly found beside the closed factories and storage sights along the expressway.
+Outside the window the street lights gleamed off the small lagoons randomly found along the closed factories and storage venues next to the expressway.
 I thought how much prettier it looked when you couldn’t actually see anything else.

 The tall black man sitting in the seat next to mine turned the pages of his book, lost in them.
 The sound of paper sliding off each other is one of the things I love about books, that and the smell of them.

-The couple in front of me drank their tall cans of beer, calming conversing about nothing I really understood, the faint smell of beer in the air with every word they uttered.
+The couple in front of me drank their tall cans of beer, calmly conversing about nothing I really understood, the faint smell of beer in the air with every word they uttered.

-My eyes locked onto the train employee walking down the isle collecting tickets.
+My eyes locked on the train employee walking down the aisle collecting tickets.
 He stared right back.
-I casually tried to look away, embarrassed to have been caught in watching – just watching people.
+I casually tried to look away, embarrassed to have been caught in watching people.

 How beautiful, I thought, to see people in a light unencumbered by prejudice.
 There was no one there to listen, no audience to feed, so I could just watch.